Federal Workers’ Compensation Doctors for Injured Prison Workers in Texas

-At Work Injury MD, we are committed to helping injured workers, including correctional officers, recover from their ailments and return to work feeling strong, healthy, and pain-free.
+At Work Injury MD, our Dallas federal workers’ compensation doctors are committed to helping injured workers, including correctional officers, recover from their ailments and return to work feeling strong, healthy, and pain-free.
 We offer a full range of medical services and are headed by a board-certified doctor who works in pain management.
 Because we only see injured workers, we are uniquely able to connect with our patients, diagnose their conditions, and help them along the road to recovery and health.

 - State prisons